 Read the vehicle’s owner’s manual for important feature limitations and information.

-Excludes 1SV model.
+Excludes 1SV models.
+Monthly payment is $13.89 for every $1,000 you finance.
+Average example down payment is 4.3%.
+Some customers may not qualify.
 Not available with leases and some other offers.
-Take delivery by 2/28/18.
+Take retail delivery by 2/3/20.
 See dealer for details.

 Excludes 1SV model.
-MUST BE A CURRENT OWNER OF A 2005 MODEL YEAR OR NEWER NON-GM VEHICLE FOR AT LEAST 30 DAYS PRIOR TO NEW VEHICLE SALE.
-Offer includes purchase allowance and price reduction below MSRP.
+MUST BE A CURRENT OWNER/LESSEE OF A 2006 MODEL YEAR OR NEWER GM VEHICLE FOR AT LEAST 30 DAYS PRIOR TO NEW VEHICLE SALE.
 Not available with special finance, lease and some other offers.
-Take retail delivery by 12/2/19.
-See participating dealer for details.
+Take retail delivery by 2/3/20.
+See dealer for details.